 When you strive for excellence, your small business is likely to thrive.
 Anticipating and meet the needs of your customers while also improving efficiency, productivity, and profits can set you up for success — as can developing and implementing a continuous improvement process (CIP) plan.

-A CIP plan is a cycle of actions designed to improve business processes, products, and services through a series of steps.
-It is a repeatable process based on the Kaizen quality improvement philosophy, which has led to the success of Japanese companies such as Toyota.
-Kaizen, meaning change for better, assumes businesses can always find ways to improve customer satisfaction and increase profitability.
+A CIP plan is a structured method designed to improve your business processes, products, and services through a series of steps.
+It’s a repeatable process based on the Kaizen quality improvement philosophy, which has led to the success of Japanese companies such as Toyota.
+“Kaizen,” meaning “change for better,” assumes businesses can always find ways to improve customer satisfaction and increase profitability.
 Building on these principles, quality guru Edward Deming developed a four-stage continuous improvement cycle that eventually came to be known as plan-do-check-adjust.
 These stages form the basis of a typical CIP plan.
-It’s also helpful to borrow from Six Sigma’s methodology, which uses the define, measure, analyze, improve, and control cycle to improve existing processes.
+It’s also helpful to borrow from Six Sigma’s methodology, which uses a similar repeating cycle of analysis and experimentation to improve existing processes.

-Before you start developing a CIP plan, you should identify and define what area of your business needs to improve.
-Analyze performance figures against targets to monitor trends and dips, and actively seek out and analyze feedback from your clients and employees.
-Make sure you have a transparent complaints procedure that is easy for customers to use when they experience problems.
-Encourage customers to review your products and services online.
-Establish an employee feedback/suggestions program, and check what they write about you on employer rating sites such as Glassdoor.
-Observe your people carrying out their daily work and study individual procedures and processes to measure their efficiency.
+Before you start developing a CIP plan, it’s a good idea to identify and define which areas of your business need improvement.
+Analyzing performance figures against targets lets you monitor trends and dips, and actively seeking out and analyzing feedback from your clients and employees also provides valuable information.
+It’s also a good practice to have a transparent complaint procedure that’s easy for customers to use.
+Try encouraging customers to review your products and services online, and consider establishing an employee feedback/suggestions program.
+You can also review what employees write about your organization on employer rating sites such as Glassdoor.
+Most important is observing your people carrying out their daily work and studying individual procedures and processes to measure their efficiency.